Demetrioz/PyFarm/devices/~template/README.md

 # Device Template

-This serves as a template for all PyFarm devices to follow.
+This directory serves as a template for all PyFarm devices to follow.